 Perhaps the most obvious thing you could be doing when you’re great at video games is… play more video games!
 Fortunately, due to the internet and an increase in platforms for streaming (like Twitch), it has become much easier to actually turn your gaming hobby into a money-making endeavour.
 In order to become a successful streamer, you will need to be passionate and knowledgeable, have a consistent social media presence, and maybe even combine that with video-making for YouTube, to present some of your streaming highlights.

 Another way to easily monetise your gaming skills is by taking up online games like poker or blackjack.
 These may seem like games of chance at first, but they actually employ strategy and quick decision-making, all skills already in an online gamer’s arsenal.
 Online gamers do have an edge over total beginners, meaning you may be able to win substantial amounts of money from this one hobby.
-If you don’t know how to get started, check out review websites like Fruity Slots to make sure you choose a safe, high-quality online casino.
+If you don’t know how to get started, check out review websites like new online casino to make sure you choose a safe, high-quality online casino.

 Coding is at the core of every video game, so it’s not a surprise that a lot of online gamers pursue coding as a hobby and even as a career.
 A lot of game developers started out from simply being gamers, and that could be you as well.
 If you have some favourite games, look into the kind of programming languages they use – it could help you get some inspiration if you decide to work on something yourself.